jg-digital-media/jgdm-woocommerce-selectors/README.md

                     .page-item {

+                        // list item selector that contains an anchor tag for each page

                         a {

                         }

                     }

                 }

             }

-            // no class ??  - meant for the Sidebar archives list li {
+            // No class selector for second list item - meant for the Sidebar archives list li {

+                h2 {
+                    // Heading 2 Element Selector - Archive Title Text
+                }

                 ul {